No trip to Panama would be complete without a visit to Bocas del Toro, the Caribbean islands near the Panama-Costa Rica border.

 Always looking for a bit of adventure, Red Frog Beach was a must on our Bocas del Toro itinerary.
 Red Frog beach offers a vast expanse of white sand, but I’ll admit that we spent more time catching those frogs.

-Where to stay on Bastimentos: Selina Red Frog is a favorite among budget travelers.
-For an indulgent adventure, go with La Loma Jungle Lodge & Chocolate Farm, an all-inclusive (even your snacks) relaxing jungle resort.
+- For an indulgent adventure, go with La Loma Jungle Lodge & Chocolate Farm, a relaxing, all-inclusive jungle resort (even your snacks!).

 Isla Solarte